Tiling deformations, cohomology, and orbit equivalence of tiling spaces: An invariant for homeomorphisms of FLC tiling spaces

 \section{An invariant for homeomorphisms of FLC tiling spaces}

+In this section we define the cohomological class $[h] \in H^1_s(\Omega, \R^d)$ associated to a homeomorphism $h: \Omega \to \Omega'$ of minimal, FLC tiling spaces.
+We begin by defining the {\em fundamental shape class} of a tiling space.
+This class is defined both for FLC tilings and for arbitrary tilings.

-We now define the {\em fundamental shape class} of a tiling space.
-If $T$ is an FLC tiling, then there is a strongly PE 1-cochain $\Delta x$ that assigns to each oriented edge the displacement along that edge.
+If $T\in \Omega$ is an FLC tiling, then there is a strongly PE 1-cochain $\Delta x$ that assigns to each oriented edge the displacement along that edge.
 This is manifestly closed, and represents a class in $H^1_s(\Omega, \R^d)$.
 In terms of dynamical cocycles, $\Delta x$ corresponds to the function $\ron F(x,v)=v$.
-The cocycle $\ron F(x,v)=v$ is well-defined for arbitrary tiling spaces, not just for FLC tilings.
+Note that the cocycle $\ron F(x,v)=v$ is well-defined for arbitrary tiling spaces, not just for FLC tilings.

 \begin{defin} If $\Omega$ is an FLC tiling space, the fundamental shape class in $H^1_s(\Omega; \R^d)$ is the class represented by the 1-cochain $\Delta x$.
-If $\Omega$ is any tiling space, the fundamental shape class in $H^1_w(\Omega; \R^d)$ is the class represented by the cocycle $\ron F$. \end{defin}

-In both the FLC and ILC settings, we denote the class as $[\ron F]$, or by $[\ron F(\Omega)]$ when we wish to be explicit about the tiling space in question.
+If $\Omega$ is any tiling space, the fundamental shape class in $H^1_w(\Omega; \R^d)$ is the class represented by the cocycle $\ron F$. \end{defin} In both the FLC and ILC settings, we denote the fundamental shape class as $[\ron F]$, or by $[\ron F(\Omega)]$ when we wish to be explicit about the tiling space in question.
+It should be clear from context whether we are referring to an element of $H^1_s$ or $H^1_w$.

-Next we specialize to FLC tiling spaces and construct an invariant in $H^1_s(\Omega; \R^d)$ that classifies homeomorphisms $\Omega \to \Omega'$ up to MLD equivalence and translation.
+Next we specialize to FLC tiling spaces and construct an invariant in $H^1_s(\Omega; \R^d)$ that classifies homeomorphisms $\Omega \to \Omega'$ up to MLD equivalence and \qtran{}.